 Our Approach to Our Client’s Needs

 We adapted many of the same approaches and tools used by the M&A firms to meet our clients’ needs.
-We couple this with the skills and experiences that we developed as commercial loan officers to provide our clients a system and process that meets their needs.
+We couple this with the skills and experiences that we developed as commercial loan officers to provide our clients with a system and process that meets their needs.
 For instance, we perform a Banker’s Analysis using the exact same industry reports as the banks.
-This is important because it is an indication if a bank will provide financing to a prospective buyer.
+This is important because it is an indicator that a bank will provide financing to a prospective buyer.
 This directly influences how much money the seller is paid at the closing.
 We also explain the Banker’s Analysis in plain English.
-The Banker’s Analysis compares profitability, operating performance and balance sheet management.
+The Banker’s Analysis compares profitability, operating performance, and balance sheet management.